stacksjs/logsmith/docs/install.md

 # Installation

-Installing `bumpx` is simple and straightforward.
+Installing `logsmith` is simple and straightforward.
 Choose your preferred package manager to get started with the modern version bumping tool.

 ## Package Managers